harmony-ai-solutions/harmony-speech-engine/README.md

 ### Differences from forked [Aphrodite Engine](https://github.com/PygmalionAI/Aphrodite-engine)
 - Per-Request processing, instead of token sequence batching
 - Support for loading and executing multiple models in parallel
+- No *distributed* execution of single models (i.e. sharding); mainly to reduce complexity
-- No general quantization; if quantization is supportet, this will be part of the individual model config.
+- No general quantization; if quantization is supported, this will be part of the individual model config.

 ### Planned and availiable Integrations
 The following Technologies and Features are planned to be supported